tansut/Rag-LangChain-Chainlit-FastApi/README.md

 # RAG ChatBot App
 ## Description:
-An RAG (Retrieval-Augmented Generation) ChatBot app built using Chainlit, LangChain, Faiss, and FastAPI.
+RAG (Retrieval-Augmented Generation) ChatBot app built using Chainlit, LangChain, Faiss, and FastAPI.
 This app enables intelligent, dynamic interactions by retrieving relevant information from a vector store and addressing users personally based on their queries.

 ## Features:
 **Updatable chat history**: